MirRoR4s/PortSwigger/Server side topics/File upload vulnerabilities/README.md

 To make attacks like this easier, you can try to extend the amount of time taken to process the file, thereby lengthening the window for brute-forcing the directory name.
 One way of doing this is by uploading a larger file.
 If it is processed in chunks, you can potentially take advantage of this by creating a malicious file with the payload at the start, followed by a large number of arbitrary padding bytes.

-## Exploiting file upload vulnerabilities without remote code execution
+## 七.
+Exploiting file upload vulnerabilities without remote code execution

 In the examples we've looked at so far, we've been able to upload server-side scripts for remote code execution.
 This is the most serious consequence of an insecure file upload function, but these vulnerabilities can still be exploited in other ways.

-### Uploading malicious client-side scripts
+### 7.1 Uploading malicious client-side scripts

 Although you might not be able to execute scripts on the server, you may still be able to upload scripts for client-side attacks.
 For example, if you can upload HTML files or SVG images, you can potentially use `<script>` tags to create [stored XSS](https://portswigger.net/web-security/cross-site-scripting/stored) payloads.

 If the uploaded file then appears on a page that is visited by other users, their browser will execute the script when it tries to render the page.
 Note that due to [same-origin policy](https://portswigger.net/web-security/cors/same-origin-policy) restrictions, these kinds of attacks will only work if the uploaded file is served from the same origin to which you upload it.

-### Exploiting vulnerabilities in the parsing of uploaded files
+### 7.2 Exploiting vulnerabilities in the parsing of uploaded files

 If the uploaded file seems to be both stored and served securely, the last resort is to try exploiting vulnerabilities specific to the parsing or processing of different file formats.
 For example, you know that the server parses XML-based files, such as Microsoft Office `.doc` or `.xls` files, this may be a potential vector for [XXE injection](https://portswigger.net/web-security/xxe) attacks.

-## Uploading files using PUT
+## 八.
+Uploading files using PUT

 It's worth noting that some web servers may be configured to support `PUT` requests.
 If appropriate defenses aren't in place, this can provide an alternative means of uploading malicious files, even when an upload function isn't available via the web interface.